nitin-dominic/NR/_posts/2026-08-28-arm_strawberry_harvest.md

 ## 7. Converting to FP16 for Edge Deployment

-FP16 reduces model size and improves inference speed on Jetson Orin from ~15 Hz to ~20 Hz.
+FP16 reduces model size and could potentially improve inference speed on Jetson Orin from ~15 Hz to ~20 Hz.
+However, while I was implementing it, I didn't observe high frequency while inferencing.
+The script for conversion can be found at my [GitHub page](https://github.com/nitin-dominic/autonomous_strawberry_pedicel_harvesting/blob/main/scripts/convert_to_fp16.py).

 ```bash
 conda activate lerobot